Elohina/brewery-problem-fe/README.md

 - Add routing of the main pages (list and details).
 - Animations and more style details.
 - Unit test for every component.
-- Add ingredients and methods buttons in the Beer's Detail page (nice to have requirement).